-Directors' meeting allowances Retired with effect from 22 August 2020 Appointed with effect from 28 November 2019 Appointed with effect from 20 April 2020 During the financial year, Directors and Officers of the Group and the Company are covered under the Directors' & Officers' Liability Insurance in respect of liabilities arising from acts committed in their respective capacity as, inter alia, Directors and Officers of the Group and the Company subject to the terms of the policy.
+During the financial year, Directors and Officers of the Group and the Company are covered under the Directors' & Officers' Liability Insurance in respect of liabilities arising from acts committed in their respective capacity as, inter alia, Directors and Officers of the Group and the Company subject to the terms of the policy.
 The total amount of Directors' & Officers' Liability Insurance effected for the Directors & Officers of the Group was RM10 million.
-The total amount of premium paid for the Directors' & Officers' Liability Insurance by the Group was RM67,688 and the apportioned amount of the said premium paid by the Company was RM3,382.
-Explanation : for departure are required to complete the columns below.
-Non-large companies are applete the columns below.
-Measure : Timeframe :
+The total amount of premium paid for the Directors' & Officers' Liability Insurance by the Group was RM71,250 and the apportioned amount of the said premium paid by the Company was RM3,563.

+Explanation :

+for departure

+Large companies are required to complete the columns below.
+Non-large companies are

+encouraged to con nplete the columns below.

+Measure :

+Timeframe :